zooniverse/zoo-stats-api-graphql/README.md

 0. `cd` into the cloned folder.

 0. Run `docker-compose build` to build the containers Panoptes API container.
-You will need to re-run this command on any changes to `Dockerfile`
+You will need to re-run this command on any changes to `Dockerfile.dev`

-0. Install the gem dependencies for the application
-    * Run: `docker-compose run --rm zoo_stats bundle install`

 0. Create and run the application containers with `docker-compose up`